Governance - Our Board

 He is a graduate and member of the Australia Institute of Company Directors, a Fellow of the Governance Institute of Australia and Fellow of The Institute of Managers and Leaders and is currently completing an MBA and MBL via Southern Cross University.

-Member of the Risk & Finance Committee
+Chair of the Risk, Finance and Audit Committee

 Sarah brings strategic, financial and corporate governance skills from three decades of board and executive experience in not-for-profits, SMEs and multinationals in Australia, France and the US.
 She has served on 14 health / infrastructure / education / sport / agrifoods boards in the last decade (four current) and is Director of her own SME consultancy.
 Sarah holds a BA, BCA, MBA (Hons) and GAICD and has received multiple awards for her not-for-profit, consultancy and corporate work.
 She is a member of Governance Institute (Fellow), Australian Marketing Institute (Fellow, CPM, Awards Head Judge), Women on Boards, Australian Fulbright Alumni Association, Victoria University of Wellington Alumni Association (Regional Ambassador – Sydney) and University of Chicago Alumni Association (Founder and former Chair, Perth Branch).
 Sarah is enjoying combining her passion for the community sector with her communication skills to build awareness and advocacy for community services within Australia.